 When an Indian Resident becomes an NRI, the first thing he/she should do is to change the status of his/her resident account to NRI Bank Account.
 It is illegal for NRIs to keep their resident savings accounts in India.
 They need to convert their existing savings account to an NRO account.
-(Also Read: Who is an NRI?)
+(Read: 10 Important things to do before becoming an NRI)

 For managing different needs, NRIs require different bank accounts in India.
 To transfer and easily repatriate the money, an NRE account is required, and to receive the credit from Indian sources of Income an NRO account is useful.